Former NASA Scientist Thinks Humans Should Be Able To Alter Their Genes Via DNA Injections

 A former NASA scientist wants all human beings to have the power to change their genes.
 Dr. Josiah Zayner is the CEO of The Odin, an organization that makes it easy for people to grow and use bio-organisms in their homes.
-He’s also biohacker and part of a growing number of trained and DIY biologists who want to use their knowledge to make big changes in how human beings live their lives.
+He’s also a biohacker and part of a growing number of trained and DIY biologists who want to use their knowledge to make big changes in how human beings live their lives.

 Dr. Zayner is a leading proponent of DIY genetic engineering.
 In an interview with The Guardian, he said that DIY genetics will create a race of superhumans who aren’t “slaves” to the DNA they were born with.